Bahram-Shah of Ghazna: Bahram's reign

 Bahram's court was accompanied by a Seljuq amil or tax collector and the sending of his eldest son, Daulat Shah, to the Seljuq court at Merv as a hostage.
 It is believed that Bahram raided India once, attacking Sapadalaksha or eastern Rajputana.

 Faced with a rebellious faction led by Muhammad b.
 'Ali, Bahram marched an army to Multan in 1119.
 Bahram asked for Muhammad's obedience but was refused.
 The ensuing battle in western Punjab resulted in Muhammad's death and the deaths of most of his sons.
 Bahram appointed Salar Husain b.
 Ibrahim 'Alawi as his governor in India.

 In 1135, Bahram stopped paying tribute to Ahmed Sanjar.
 In response, Sanjar marched an army to Ghazna, and Bahram, seeing the size of Sanjar's army, fled to Lahore the second Ghaznavid capital.
 After sending diplomatic entreaties, Bahram was assured of his throne, his position as a tributary of the Seljuq empire and returned to Ghazna.
-Between 1143 and 1146, Abu'l-Ma'ali Nasrallah translated the Arabic translated Indian fable story Kalila wa Dimna to Persian, and dedicated it to Bahram.
+Between 1143 and 1146, Bahram commissioned Abu'l-Ma'ali Nasrallah to translate the Indian fable story Kalila wa Dimna from Arabic to Persian.

 In an attempt to strengthen his hold over the Ghurids, Bahram invited Qutb ad-Din Muhammad b.
 Husain, his son in law, to court.
 Believing that Qutb and his brother Sayf al-Din Suri had come to court to scout the city for a future raid, Bahram had Qutb poisoned, though Sayf al-Din Suri escaped.
 By 1148, Sayf al-Din Suri returned with an army, scored a victory at the Battle of Ghazni while Bahram fled to Kurram.
 Building an army, Bahram marched back to Ghazna.
 Sayf al-Din Suri fled, but the Ghaznavid army caught up with him and a battle ensued at Sang-i Surakh.
 Sayf al-Din Suri and Majd ad-Din Musawi were captured and later crucified at Pul-i Yak Taq.